2024—Renée Green at Utah Museum of Fine Arts

 The Holt/Smithson Foundation Annual Lecture Series is a ten-year program inviting artists, writers, and thinkers to raise questions and present research extending the creative legacies of the artists Nancy Holt and Robert Smithson.
 Over the course of a decade, the Foundation partners with a different institution each year to host lectures in ten distinct locations, each significant to Holt and Smithson.

-In considering Holt and Smithson in the present, Green reflects: “As I read, I continue to wonder about that distant time, then, when things happened differently.
+In considering Holt and Smithson in the present, Green reflected: “As I read, I continue to wonder about that distant time, then, when things happened differently.
 The traces I find in books stimulate curiosity to further wonder about the places referenced in images, a wish to see what is here, or there, now; I am curious too about what cannot be seen in the images.
 Questions of both space and place arise.
 Questions of time also arise.
 Questions of travel, questions of the environment, built and unbuilt, emerge too as I think and feel, now, here.
 On earth.”

 About Renée Green